weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ### Creating our client container

-Next you want to create a container on your second host and connect to the webserver in the container on our first host.
-We will use another prebuilt container, `fintanr/weave-gs-ubuntu-curl` for this example.
+Next you want to create a container on your second host and connect to the `hello-app` webserver that runs on our first host.
+We will use a prebuilt container, `weaveworks/guide-tools` for this.

-Containers return a container ID which you will capture to use further on in this example.

 On `weave-gs-02` run: